Agoric/documentation/main/guides/js-programming/ses/ses-guide.md

 libraries stretch best practices' boundaries by adding new features to built-in objects in a way SES Compartments don't allow.

-## What does SES remove from standard JavaScript
+## What SES removes from standard JavaScript

 Almost all existing JavaScript code runs under Node.js or inside a browser, so it's easy to conflate environment features with JavaScript.
 For example, you may